Skip to main content

 Also for: FM Towns, Macintosh, Windows

-Wing Commander II: Vengeance of the Kilrathi starts off with a shocker in the opening cinematic.
-The Tiger's Claw - the Terran spaceship you served aboard in the first game - gets blown to smithereens by Kilrathi stealth fighters.
+Wing Commander II: Vengeance of the Kilrathi (developed by Origin Systems) opens with a genuine shock.
+The Tiger’s Claw—the Terran carrier you served aboard in the first game—is obliterated by Kilrathi stealth fighters.
 The entire crew dies.
-Luckily, as it happens you are out on a patrol, but that only results in you getting blamed and court-martialled for treason.
+You survive only because you happened to be out on patrol.
+That doesn’t save you from blame.
+Instead, you’re court-martialed for treason.

-It appears that your feline enemy flew right through the patrol route you were supposed to cover.
-No one believes your testimony that the Kilrathi has developed stealth technology, but you are nonetheless cleared due to lack of evidence.
-Disgraced and demoted to captain, you are sent to some backwater system to rot for the rest of your career...
+According to the brass, the Kilrathi slipped straight through the patrol route you were assigned to cover.
+No one believes your testimony about newly developed stealth technology.
+You’re cleared for lack of evidence, but disgraced nonetheless—demoted and shipped off to a forgotten backwater system to rot for the rest of your career.

-As the game starts, ten years have passed since the destruction of the Tiger's Claw.
-You endure the humdrum routines of everyday on a space station far from the front.
-But one day, during a regular patrol, you and your wingman encounter Kilrathi opposition out of the blue.
-Since you're deep into Terran space, this is a strange and ominous turn of events.
+Ten years have passed since the destruction of the Tiger’s Claw.
+You now endure the monotony of station life far from the front.
+Then, during a routine patrol, you and your wingman encounter Kilrathi fighters deep inside Terran space—an ominous breach that shouldn’t be possible.

 "New releases" of Wing Commander II are played through a DOS emulator.
 This is great in getting the game to run at all.
 But it doesn't keep the framerate from being all over the place, constantly changing with the number of sprites displayed simultaneously on-screen.
 Constantly altering the emulator's CPU cycle to slower and faster settings is the only way to fix this.
 And needless to say, this rips you out of the heat of the moment.